 - Also add flexibility training (stretching or yoga) to your fitness schedule.
 You can find many online exercises and stretches specifically for runners.

 - Give your feet a break!
 Do not overdo your exercises routine and schedule regular moments of rest as well.
 Your muscles, tendons, bones and ligaments (incl. the plantar fascia) need enough time to recover after each training.
 Take good care of your feet, have them massaged and visit a pedicure for regular maintenance.

 Treating plantar fasciitis (which can lead to heel spurs if left untreated) quickly is important to avoid further damage.
-In the next few blogs I will describe my home remedies and the professional treatments I had for my plantar fasciitis.
+In the next few blogs I will describe home remedies and professional treatments for plantar fasciitis.